KIA AMERICA CONTINUES "SHIFT" TO STRONG ELECTRIFIED VEHICLE SALES

 Brand Achieves Historic 10 Millionth Vehicle Sold in the U.S.

-IRVINE, Calif., May 2, 2022 /PRNewswire/ -- Kia America today announced April sales of 59,063 units, marking the brand's best-ever April sales total for EV models and pushing the total number of Kia vehicles sold in the U.S. past the 10 million mark.
+IRVINE, Calif., May 3, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Kia America today announced April sales of 59,063 units, marking the brand's best-ever April sales total for EV models and pushing the total number of Kia vehicles sold in the U.S. past the 10 million mark.
 In addition, the Sportage SUV, now in its 5th generation as the brand's longest running nameplate, achieved its best-ever April sales total with 11,380 units sold.

 Overall electrified models recorded fourth consecutive same-month sales record, with EV sales reaching 14th consecutive same-month sales record and surpassing the April 2021 mark by over 480-percent.